Mike-Crowley/Public-Scripts/README.md

 + [Get-EntraCredentialType.ps1](./OSINT/Get-EntraCredentialType.ps1)

-  + Query Entra for the CredentialType
+  + Query Entra for the CredentialType of a user.

 + [Get-EntraCredentialInfo.ps1](./OSINT/Get-EntraCredentialInfo.ps1)

-  + Query Entra for the CredentialType and openid-configuration for a combined output.
+  + Query Entra for the CredentialType and openid-configuration of a user for a combined output.

 + [Request-AdfsCerts.ps1](./OSINT/Request-AdfsCerts.ps1)